HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 ![Create Autoscaling Group](/images/create-as-group-03.jpg)

-As you can see in the pictures above it is mandatory to create an "**AS Configuration**"
+As you can see in the pictures above it is mandatory to create an "*AS Configuration*"
 ![AS Configuration](/images/as-configuration-mandatory.jpg)
 So let's create our configuration before finish our AS Group configuration.

-- **Tip:** I recommend you to disable your **AS Group** and go all the way down to finish all configuration needed and just enable it when it is really necessary, otherwise it will create ECS instances and you will start paying for resources you are not using right a way.
+- **Tip:** I recommend you to disable your *AS Group* and go all the way down to finish all configuration needed and just enable it when it is really necessary, otherwise it will create ECS instances and you will start paying for resources you are not using right a way.

-2. ##### Create **AS Configuration**:
+2. ### Create AS Configuration:

-An AS configuration specifies the specifications of the ECSs to be added to an **AS group**.
+An AS configuration specifies the specifications of the ECSs to be added to an *AS group*.
 The most important thing is to choose the Image which is the private image you created.
 ![AS Configuration](/images/my-config-01.jpg)
 ![AS Configuration](/images/my-config-02.jpg)